How to Trade with Heikin Ashi Chart Pattern?

 • Red candles with no upper or lower shadows imply a strong downtrend.

-• A long hollow Heikin-Ashi candlestick indicates strong buying pressure over a two day period.
+• A long hollow Heikin-Ashi candlestick indicates strong buying pressure over a two-day period.
 On the other side, the absence of a lower shadow also reflects strength.

 • One of the main advantages is that the chart is much “smoother” looking.
 It helps to more easily identify the trending direction.

-Heikin Ashi
+Heikin Ashi with SuperTrend

 One of the most important points is if you use the Heikin Ashi Candlesticks with other indicators, the result will be more effective.
 Like here, I use the SuperTrend indicator to get more powerful signals.
 As you can see, during the buying trend, some of the HA candles appear red but as the SuperTrend (10,3) buying signal is on, it indicates an upcoming bullish market.